 Answering this one question can inform almost all other areas of your business, from where your practice is located and the hours you’re available, to the social media accounts you prioritise and the content of your website.

-I bet there’s plenty of people you DON’T want to work with.
+I bet there are plenty of people you DON’T want to work with.
 How about those who don’t show up or don’t pay on time?

 If you find yourself putting up with far too many late cancellations, no-shows and non-payers it can have real negative consequences on you and your business.
 It’s hard to stay positive, motivated and passionate when you feel your hard work isn’t getting you anywhere or goes unappreciated, isn’t it?